This was my final four day running block of training.

 Thursday-I kept mellow.
 I hiked up to the Christ of the Mines Shrine and a mile or so down the HR course.
 Helped pack aid station supplies.
 Attended the HR briefing.

 Friday I went to Ouray, 7800 feet for the day-the lowest point on the HR course-and felt pretty good.
 Note: all day long, in Ouray, I kept eating and drinking well.
 Especially drinking (just water!) well.
+Click for more information on how to make sure your drinking water is clean.
 I tried to stay off my feet in the afternoon and evening waiting to pace Bob in the evening.

 When I paced Bob overnight up Bear Creek Trail, climbing over Engineer Pass at 13,000 feet, I did not really feel any symptoms, but I was concentrating on other matters, like hail, wind, rain, my runner!